 Next-generation functions rely extensively on automation, data analysis and a variety of advanced technology applications.
 More substantive progress is needed in several areas if early-stage, next-generation audit models are to mature and fulfill their potential.
 Common technology activities and tools implemented in next-generation transformations include:

 - Ubiquitous data analyses and advanced analytics: These capabilities access a broad swath of data to develop a holistic view of risk.
 This includes full sample analysis, data-driven flowcharting and leveraging early-warning systems using risk thresholds.
-The mixture of big data, process automation and data analytics offers interactive visualisations and business intelligence capabilities and can help to make time for more strategic analysis to convert data and information to real insights and enable creation of impactful reports.
+The mixture of big data, process automation and data analytics offers interactive visualizations and business intelligence capabilities and can help to make time for more strategic analysis to convert data and information to real insights and enable creation of impactful reports.

 - Automated processes: RPA is a powerful means of eliminating manual-intensive tasks, allowing audit teams to focus intently on key business risks and areas requiring the exercise of professional judgment.
-Examples of processes that could be automated include automated translations from one language to another, reviewing large volumes of contracts to identify high-risk terms or clauses requiring further review, generating audit announcements and document request lists, gathering and organising data and other artifacts, and data entry and document upload into audit management and governance, risk and compliance (GRC) platforms.
+Examples of processes that could be automated include automated translations from one language to another, reviewing large volumes of contracts to identify high-risk terms or clauses requiring further review, generating audit announcements and document request lists, gathering and organizing data and other artifacts, and data entry and document upload into audit management and governance, risk and compliance (GRC) platforms.
 Advanced monitoring techniques can also drive greater audit coverage, efficiencies and early alerts.

 - Process mining insights: Process mining technology extracts data easily from within the company’s systems to discover and monitor how a process actually functions.
-By leveraging data to understand processes at a deeper level earlier in the audit cycle, process mining automates the process discovery activity and creates visual representations of business processes throughout the organisation.
-Internal auditors can analyse those visual representations quickly to identify risk, potential control breakdowns and inefficiencies, and to direct audit focus to the issues and opportunities that truly matter.
+By leveraging data to understand processes at a deeper level earlier in the audit cycle, process mining automates the process discovery activity and creates visual representations of business processes throughout the organization.
+Internal auditors can analyze those visual representations quickly to identify risk, potential control breakdowns and inefficiencies, and to direct audit focus to the issues and opportunities that truly matter.
 This capability not only delivers significant efficiency gains but also drives a more effective and impactful audit process.

 - AI and machine learning: These advanced capabilities increase the effectiveness and efficiency of complex testing and provide intricate analysis in real time.
 Examples include the application of classification and clustering algorithms designed to identify outlier and high-risk transactions and to better stratify populations for risk-based analysis.
 These capabilities also can perform predictive modeling to provide intelligent continuous process auditing.
 They can incorporate natural language processing techniques to identify word and phrase patterns in structured and unstructured data sources and documents.

 These activities and tools enable internal auditors to translate an increasingly overwhelming amount of data into meaningful analysis with impact.
-Rather than parachute these capabilities into the old ways of doing things, the audit methodology itself must evolve to maximise their contributed value.
+Rather than parachute these capabilities into the old ways of doing things, the audit methodology itself must evolve to maximize their contributed value.
 That will allow data to be turned into useful information and insightful knowledge more quickly, used earlier and more effectively in the audit cycle to drive risk-focused scopes of work, and deployed to spotlight patterns and trends that previously would have been nearly impossible to identify.
 These capabilities, coupled with critical and divergent thinking, have the potential to steepen the value-delivery curve significantly for internal auditors.

 This is the digital pathway that leads to the observations and recommendations stakeholders will value and can act upon.
 To make this happen, the future auditor must acquire new skill sets.
 Rarely will an audit plan be executed in its entirety before fresh insights and developments emerge, creating the need for changes to it.
-The future auditor recognises this dynamic and its implications for regular stakeholder meetings and a robust planning process that facilitates addressing organisational changes.
+The future auditor recognizes this dynamic and its implications for regular stakeholder meetings and a robust planning process that facilitates addressing organizational changes.
 The static annual planning process is now a relic of the past.

 The above discussion is intended to be illustrative and not exhaustive.
 The ease of deployment of innovative capabilities varies from straightforward (e.g., using optical character recognition or a K-means clustering algorithm) to highly involved (e.g., deploying natural language processing with learning components).
 The point is that there is a multitude of opportunities for deploying advanced and emerging techniques in internal audit, including those that allow for the replication of aspects of auditor judgment in clarifying the real issues in the eyes of key stakeholders.
 That is why the future auditor develops an awareness of available techniques and methods to determine those with the greatest potential to drive increased efficiency and effectiveness into the internal audit process.